 “It was an awkward situation.
 But you’re fine for now.
 You’ll do what we do.”

 “In other words, get trotted out for garden parties, hunting trips, and boating adventures.
-The only upside is knowing that Quinn won’t get them despite spending her entire life wanting to.”
+The only upside is knowing that Quinn won’t get them despite spending her entire life praying for things that I still see as annoyances.”

 Tomal laughed.
 “Oh, there are other things to do around here.
 Serjo Ravil’s got a great library.”